carly-lee/TIL/Functional-progamming/Introduces-Composable-Functional-JavaScript.md

 ```

 [1] It returns wrapped value.
-[2] Whatever the input is, it wraps value and returns it.
+[2] Whatever the input is, it wraps the value and returns it.
 So the result value will be wrapped 2 times.
 It will be quite confusing to figure it out and we need to fold twice which is a bit inconvenient.

 That's why we need 'chain' in the Either.